Ann Hodges, history’s only meteorite victim

 The meteorite left Hodges, of Oak Grove, near Sylacauga in Alabama, US, with a massive bruise and embroiled in a legal battle when her landlord – sensing that the space rock might be of value – claimed to be the rightful owner.

-While the law favours the landlord, the public gets behind Hodges, who exclaims, “God intended it to hit me.
+While the law favoured the landlord, the public got behind Hodges, who exclaimed: “God intended it to hit me.
 After all, it hit me!”

-After a year of legal squabbling, Hodges and her husband Eugene agree to pay their landlady for rights to the rock.
+After a year of legal squabbling, Hodges and her husband Eugene agreed to pay their landlady for rights to the rock.

-Julius Kempis McKinney finds another, smaller chunk of what becomes known as the Hodges Meteorite.
+A local farmer was more fortuitous, however.
+Julius Kempis McKinney found another, smaller chunk of what became known as the Hodges Meteorite.

-McKinney quickly sells his find to the Smithsonian while Hodges and her landlord are still battling it out.
-He makes enough money to buy a car and a house.
+McKinney quickly sold his find to the Smithsonian while Hodges and her landlord were still battling it out.
+He made enough money to buy a car and a house.

 A dime-sized chunk of this second portion of the space rock sold at auction house Christie’s in 2017 for $7,500.